 Once you’ve hit at least 6 weeks postpartum and have your doctor’s ok to begin working out, add these exercises into your routine.

-Aim to complete a couple of sets of 10 reps for each side:
+As a general guideline, aim to complete a couple of sets of 10 reps for each side:

 Diastasis Recti Exercises for Beginner/Newly Postpartum Bodies